-Figure 7 is plot of the noise spectral density as a function of frequency for an LT6604-2.5 channel with $R{IN}$ = 1580 $\Omega$ using the fixture of Figure 6 (the instrument noise has been subtracted from the results).
+Figure 8 is plot of the noise spectral density as a function of frequency for an LT6604-5 with R{IN} = 806Ω using the fixture of Figure 7 (the instrument noise has been subtracted from the results).

 The noise at each output is comprised of a differential component and a common mode component.
 Using a transformer or combiner to convert the differential outputs to single-ended signal rejects the common mode noise and gives a true measure of the S/N achievable in the system.
+Conversely, if each output is measured individually and the noise power added together, the resulting calculated noise level will be higher than the true differential noise.